Language-based Audio Moment Retrieval: Introduction

 \section{Introduction}

 Language-based audio retrieval, referred to simply as audio retrieval, is to search for desired audio from an audio database using a natural language query.
-Researchers pay attention to this technology because of its wide range of applications, such as a retrieval system of historical sound archives and sound effects~\cite{koepke2022audio}.
-With an introduction of large-scale audio-text datasets~\cite{drossos2020clotho, kim2019audiocaps, mei2024wavcaps}, various approaches have been proposed~\cite{elizalde2024natural, yusong2023laionclap, saeed2021contrastive, niizumi24_interspeech, Primus2023}.
+Researchers pay attention to this technology because of its wide range of applications, such as a retrieval system of sound archives and sound effects~\cite{koepke2022audio}.
+With an introduction of large-scale audio-text datasets~\cite{drossos2020clotho, kim2019audiocaps, mei2024wavcaps}, audio retrieval methods that process audio and text in an embedding space have been investigated~\cite{elizalde2024natural, yusong2023laionclap, saeed2021contrastive, niizumi24_interspeech, Primus2023}.

 Because previous works use audio-text datasets consisting of short audio (5 to 30 seconds), they proposed a method for retrieving short audio from natural languages.
 Inspired by cross-modal retrieval in the vision domain~\cite{radford2021learning}, the mainstream approach is to employ contrastive learning with audio-text pairs~\cite{elizalde2024natural, yusong2023laionclap, saeed2021contrastive, niizumi24_interspeech, Primus2023}.
 This model maps both the audio clip and text query into a shared embedding space, retrieving the relevant audio by calculating the similarity between the embeddings of the text query and the audio in the database.